HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Web browsers cache HTTP responses in internal memory or disk caches.
 Subsequent requests for the same URLs will be served from these caches.
 When served from cache, no network requests will be made.
 This is the best performing option since content is already on the user’s local computer.

 In order for the browser to cache content, it must include Cache-Control headers.
 Portal will include these headers for static content it served from the theme (ra:collection URLs).
 Other static content that is not part of the theme (e.g. custom portlet images) will not have these headers applied.
 IHS can be configured to automatically apply these headers.
-See the Adding Cache Headers in IHS section for instructions.

 #### Default Cache-Control Headers

 By default, Portal adds Cache-Control headers to all resources served from the theme and WebDAV.
 Theme URLs will include ra:collection; WebDAV URLs will include /dav/fs-type1.
-By default these items will be publically cachable for 1 day.
+By default these items will be publicly cacheable for 1 day.
 These settings can be changed in the WP ConfigService Resource Environment Provider.
 For the specific properties, see [Deploying themes with cacheable resources](../../../build_sites/themes_skins/manage_theme_capabilities/themeopt_mod_adminmod.md) for theme content and [Using WebDAV file store](../../../manage_content/wcm_delivery/webdav/administer_webdav/mash_webdav_store.md) for WebDAV.

 ### Adaptive Page Caching